mlabs-haskell/plutip/docs/tasty-integration.md

 ## Executing contracts

-It is possible to run arbitrary number of contracts in 3d argument of `assertExecution` using it monadic nature.
+It is possible to run arbitrary number of contracts in 3d argument of `assertExecution` using its monadic nature.
 E.g.:

 ```haskell
   assertExecution "Some description"